webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-required-if-accepted"></a>
 #### required_if_accepted:_anotherfield_,...

-The field under validation must exist and not be empty when _anotherfield_ is `"yes"`, `"on"`, `1`, `"1"`, `true`, or `"true"`.
+When _anotherfield_ is `"yes"`, `"on"`, `1`, `"1"`, `true`, or `"true"`, the field must exist and not be empty.

 <a name="rule-required-if-declined"></a>
 #### required_if_declined:_anotherfield_,...

-The field under validation must exist and not be empty when _anotherfield_ is `"no"`, `"off"`, `0`, `"0"`, `false`, or `"false"`.
+When _anotherfield_ is `"no"`, `"off"`, `0`, `"0"`, `false`, or `"false"`, the field must exist and not be empty.

 <a name="rule-required-unless"></a>
 #### required_unless:_anotherfield_,_value_,...

-The field under validation must exist and not be empty unless _anotherfield_ equals any _value_.
-If _value_ is `null` (e.g., `required_unless:name,null`), the field is allowed to be empty only if the comparison field is `null` or does not exist.
+Unless _anotherfield_ equals any _value_, the field must exist and not be empty.
+If _value_ is `null` (e.g. `required_unless:name,null`), the field may be empty only when the comparison field is `null` or absent.

 <a name="rule-required-with"></a>
 #### required_with:_foo_,_bar_,...

-The field under validation must exist and not be empty when any specified field exists and is not empty.
+When any specified field exists and is not empty, the field must exist and not be empty.

 <a name="rule-required-with-all"></a>
 #### required_with_all:_foo_,_bar_,...

-The field under validation must exist and not be empty when all specified fields exist and are not empty.
+When all specified fields exist and are not empty, the field must exist and not be empty.

 <a name="rule-required-without"></a>
 #### required_without:_foo_,_bar_,...

-The field under validation must exist and not be empty when any specified field is empty or does not exist.
+When any specified field is empty or absent, the field must exist and not be empty.

 <a name="rule-required-without-all"></a>
 #### required_without_all:_foo_,_bar_,...

-The field under validation must exist and not be empty when all specified fields are empty or do not exist.
+When all specified fields are empty or absent, the field must exist and not be empty.

 <a name="rule-required-array-keys"></a>
 #### required_array_keys:_foo_,_bar_,...

-The field under validation must be an array and must contain at least the specified keys.
+The field must be an array and must contain at least the specified keys.

 <a name="validating-when-present"></a>
 #### sometimes

 Apply subsequent validation rules only when the field exists.
-Commonly used for fields that are "optional but must be valid if present":
+Commonly used for "optional but must be valid when present" fields:

 ```php
 Validator::make($data, [